osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 root@host # yum install --enablerepo=osg-upcoming-testing osdf-cache
 ```

+!!! note "osdf-cache 7.11.1"
+    This document covers versions 7.11.1 and later of the `osdf-cache` package; ensure the above installation
+    results in an appropriate version.

 Configuring the Cache Server
 ----------------------------

-!!! note "osdf-cache 7.11.1"
-    This configuration requires version 7.11.1 or newer of the `osdf-cache`
-    and `pelican` RPMs.

 In `/etc/pelican/config.d/20-cache.yaml`, set `Cache.LocalRoot`, `Cache.DataLocation` and `Cache.MetaLocation` as follows,
 replacing `<CACHE PARTITION>` with the mount point of the partition you will use for the cache.